 Student Life Resource Toolkit

-This resource toolkit is compiled by the Student Life Leadership Team.
-The goal is to collect bite-sized pieces of information about student life resources that faculty can copy and paste into syllabi as well as utilize for resources and referrals.
+This resource toolkit is compiled annually by the Student Life Leadership Team.
+The goal is to collect bite-sized pieces of information about Student Life resources that faculty can copy and paste into syllabi as well as utilize for resources and referrals.
+These resources will also be updated in the Simple Syllabi tool.

 The pantry is an intermediate, short-term solution for any registered USF student to receive food and toiletry resources.
-More info.
+More information available here.

 The University of San Francisco is committed to providing an environment consistent with the academic nature and core values of the institution in which students can participate in learning as a humanizing, social activity rather than a competitive exercise to support the full, integral development of each person and all persons, with the belief that no individual or group may rightfully prosper at the expense of others.